apache/incubator-heron/website/content/docs/concepts/topologies.md

 Operation | Description
 :---------|:-----------
-map | Returns a new streamlet by applying the supplied mapping function to each element in the original streamlet flatMap | Like a map operation but with the important difference that each element of the streamlet is flattened join | Joins two separate streamlets into a single streamlet filter | Returns a new streamlet containing only the elements that satisfy the supplied filtering function
+map | Returns a new streamlet by applying the supplied mapping function to each element in the original streamlet flatMap | Like a map operation but with the important difference that each element of the streamlet is flattened into a collection type join | Joins two separate streamlets into a single streamlet filter | Returns a new streamlet containing only the elements that satisfy the supplied filtering function

 ### Streamlet API example